MagretAdekunle/Machine-Learning-Projects-freeCodeCamp/README.md

 1\.
 [Rock Paper Scissors]()
 ------------------------------------------------------------------------------------------------------------------

-Developing an AI program that plays Rock, Paper, Scissors against automated opponents.
-While random selection strategies typically achieve a 50% win rate, my solution demonstrate superior performance (winning at least 60% of the games in each match).
+An intelligent agent that consistently outperforms random strategies in Rock Paper Scissors by implementing pattern recognition and predictive modeling.
+This AI achieves a remarkable 60%+ win rate against automated opponents through strategic decision-making.

 2\.
 [Cat and Dog Image Classifier]()
 ---------------------------------------------------------------------------------------------------------------------------------------------

-Developing a deep learning model (convolutional neural network) using TensorFlow 2.0 and Keras that correctly classify images of cats and dogs.
+A deep learning model built with TensorFlow 2.0 and Keras that accurately classifies images of cats and dogs using convolutional neural networks (CNN).
+This project demonstrates modern computer vision techniques for binary image classification.

 Currerntly at a 90% accuracy!